Deep-MI/BrainPrint/README.md

 # BrainPrint-python

-This is the `brainprintpython` package, a derivative of the original [BrainPrint](https://github.com/Deep-MI/BrainPrint) scripts, with the following goals and changes:
+This is the `brainprintpython` package, a derivative of the original [BrainPrint](https://github.com/Deep-MI/BrainPrint) scripts, with the primary goal to provide a Python-only version of the BrainPrint scripts (except some Freesurfer dependencies), to integrate of the `lapy` package, and to remove dependencies on third-party software (shapeDNA binaries, gmsh, meshfix).

-### Goals

-- provide a Python-only version of the BrainPrint scripts (except some Freesurfer dependencies)
-- integration of the `lapy` package
-- remove dependencies on third-party software (shapeDNA binaries, gmsh, meshfix)
-- provide a light-weight version of the original scripts that contains only the most frequently used submodules
-- integrate the post-processing module (for computing distances etc.)
-- create a fully modularized package whose functions can be called from other python scripts without the need of spawning subprocesses, while still maintaining the command-line interface of the scripts
-- provide additional files (setup.py, LICENSE, README) so that it can be packaged and distributed as a stand-alone Python package
-- revision, and, where possible, simplification and reduction of the original code base for easier maintainability

-### Changes

-- no more support for analyses of cortical parcellation or label files
-- no more Python 2.x compatibility
-- currently no more support for tetrahedral meshes

 ## Usage

-### From the command line
+### Usage from the command line

-The toolbox consists of two python scripts, `brainPrint.py` and `brainPrintPostProc.py`.
+The toolbox consists of two Python scripts, `brainPrint.py` and `brainPrintPostProc.py`.
 Both scripts can be run directly from the command line as well as from within a Python environment.

 The `brainPrint.py` script is used for the per-subject computation of the individual BrainPrint descriptor.
 Its usage and options are summarized below;
-detailed info is available by calling the script with the `--help` argument from the command line.
+detailed info is available by calling the script without any arguments from the command line.

 ```
 python3 brainPrint.py --sdir <directory> --subjects SubjectID  [--num=<int>]